How to Write a Marketing Plan & Use a Marketing Plan Template

 2. Mission statement

-Your mission statement is one sentence that describes your business’s purpose in a meaningful and impactful way.
-It’s essentially the “why” behind your business.
-A mission statement should be short and to the point, while still clearly conveying the reason why your business does what it does.
+Your mission statement articulates the core purpose and values of your business succinctly.
+It's essentially the “why” behind your business.
+A mission statement should be short and to the point while clearly conveying why your business does what it does.

 3. Marketing objectives